ferus-web/bali/README.md

 Bali is still not in a usable state yet and is probably unstable.
 It is not meant to be used in production for now.

 Bali has a bytecode VM as well as two tiers of x86-64 JIT compilers (baseline and midtier).
-It also has a tiering mechanism in place to promote functions from the VM -> Baseline -> Midtier as they get hotter.
+It also has a tiering mechanism in place to promote functions from the VM to the Baseline JIT to the Midtier JIT as they get hotter.

 # Integrating Bali into your programs
 Bali is still an alpha-quality project, but here's how you can embed Bali into your Nim programs.